A local to global argument on low dimensional manifolds: Resolving classifying spaces by embedded submanifolds

+So we reformulate \Cref{Main} as follows. \begin{thm} For a compact oriented smooth manifold $M$ whose dimension is less than $4$, the map

+induces a homology isomorphism. \end{thm} \begin{rem} The same statement holds for $\tH_{0,\partial}(M)$.
+Using the pushing collar technique (\cite[Corollary 2.3]{nariman2014homologicalstability} \footnote{This corollary that says certain pushing collar maps between diffeomorphism groups induce homology isomorphisms also works for homeomorphism groups.}), one can show that the map

+induces a homology isomorphism.
+On the other hand, since the space of collars for topological manifolds is contractible (see \cite{MR0266221}), the inclusion map $\tH_0(M,\partial M)\hookrightarrow \tH_{0,\partial}(M)$ is a weak equivalence (see \cite[Section 4.3]{kupers2015proving} for a similar discussion).
+Hence, \Cref{main} also implies that the map

-We want to cut up $M$ into disks in a ``contractible space of choices" (e.g. see \Cref{claim} and \Cref{eq:7}).
-As we shall explain at the end of \Cref{sec2}, the easiest case is when $M$ is homeomorphic to a circle (see also \cite[Theorem 4]{MR2871163}).
-For $M$ being a surface, we define certain space of handles to cut the surface along them.
+induces a homology isomorphism. \end{rem} We want to cut up $M$ into disks in a ``contractible space of choices" (e.g. see \Cref{claim} and \Cref{arc}).
+As we shall see in \Cref{Jekel}, the easiest case is when $M$ is homeomorphic to a circle (see also \cite[Theorem 4]{MR2871163}).
+For $M$ being a surface, we define a certain space of handles to cut the surface along them.
 Finally if $M$ is a three manifold, we first reduce to the case of irreducible three manifolds and we cut it along incompressible surfaces in a ``contractible space of choices".
 For this reason, we consider the case of three manifolds separately.
+To cut along submanifolds, we need to consider ``nicely" embedded submanifolds.
+This is more essential in dimension higher than $2$.
+So let us recall the definition of locally flat embeddings. \begin{defn} The $k$ simplices of the simplicial set of {\it locally flat embeddings} $\text{Emb}^{\text{lf}}_{\bullet}(N,M)$ is given by the commutative diagram